AllenZhu-Runcong/draftmodel/README.md

 C-Support vector classification model for professional League of Legends drafts

 ## Description
-This Python tool utilizes Support Vector Classification (SVC) algorithm to predict the outcome of professional League of Legends drafts.
+This Python tool utilizes Support Vector Classification (SVC) algorithm to predict the outcome of professional League of Legends drafts using 17800 professional games played from 2022-2023.
+This model has a ~55% accuracy against the training set.

 ## Requirements
 - Python 3.7 or higher